pigne/teaching/_posts/WebDev2/2016-11-12-css-basics.md

 }
 ```

-## Get Extra Information, Go to MDN, check availability with "Can I Use"
+## Get Extra Information

 The most reliable and up to date source of information about CSS: **The Mozilla Developer network**.

 [developer.mozilla.org/en-US/docs/CSS](https://developer.mozilla.org/en-US/docs/CSS)

-Check browsers availabilty for new  features on <http://caniuse.com>
+Check browsers availability for new  features on <http://caniuse.com>

 ## Vendor Prefixes